 In this case, the stored procedure executing the query generates some dynamic T-SQL code.
 Then it executes the code and insert data from various tables into one single target table.
 It’s a typical SQL Server int arithmetic overflow conversion error.

-When running the same piece of T-SQL code independently, that is outside the stored procedure, directly into the SSMS windows, no error faced.
+While running the same piece of T-SQL code independently, that is outside the stored procedure, directly into the SQL Server Management Studio windows, no error is faced.
 But when integrating the same code into the stored procedure, this error is thrown:

 “Msg 50000, Level 16, State 2, Procedure MyStoredProcedure, Line 123